 Azul Beach Club, Legian

 Azul Beach Club is located in an interesting spot – you can’t get to it by car from Kuta, as the road is blocked off along the beach at the end of the Kuta beach strip.
-However, it’s an easy walk from the road-block and an excellent beach club for a low key day beside their pools or and evening meal.
+However, it’s an easy walk from the roadblock and an excellent beach club for a low-key day beside their pools or an evening meal.

-It’s not a party destination by any means, but the relaxed vibe and proximity to Kuta means you can get a similar feel to Finns Beach Club much further north in Canggu without having to travel.
-On a sunny day it makes an outstanding spot after walking up the beach from Kuta because you can access it directly from the beach across a little-travelled paved roadway.
+It’s not a party destination by any means, but the relaxed vibe and proximity to Kuta mean you can get a similar feel to Finns Beach Club much further north in Canggu without having to travel.
+On a sunny day, it makes an outstanding spot after walking up the beach from Kuta because you can access it directly from the beach across a little-travelled paved roadway.

 Sandy Bay Beach Club, Lembongan

 A favourite for those heading to Lembongan.
 Sandy Bay Beach Club, Nusa Lembongan first opened in 2010.
 Set right on Sunset Beach we offer a daytime beach club facility with an infinity edge pool overlooking the ocean and beachfront dining in the evening.
 Crashing waves add to the drama of the setting and the sunsets are spectacular.
 Food and drinks are served throughout the day from 8 am.
 Everyone is welcome and there is no entrance fee.

 With a breathtaking clifftop view El Kabron is a bit of a hike to get to but well worth it for spectacular sunset views and a killer infinity pool.
 It’s a small pool and the restaurant and deck menu is on the high side of expensive, but if you make the journey make sure you have a reservation during the high season.
 It’s a long way to go to have a table in the restaurant because the outside deck chairs are already booked.

 The Spanish menu is expensive by Bali standards but of outstanding quality.
 Think high-end gourmet tapas.